arturormk/curaflow/AI_CURATOR_RECIPE_CURAFLOW.md

 ```

 Contract:
-- `name` is the target name and output filename stem.
+- `name` is the target name and output filename stem (Curaflow passes the
+  *manifest target name* to plugins, not the plugin identifier).
 - `deps` are names of source/target artifacts this target depends on.
 - `params` is free‑form plugin configuration.
 - Return dict must include at least: